Nite-Wing: Character biography

 He meets John Law, an elderly novelist who was the Tarantula (a masked mystery man who was a member of the defunct All-Star Squadron superhero team).
 After hearing his stories, Tad decides to become a superhero (unaware that Law is terrified of him because he recognizes Tad's psychosis).
-He has difficulty finding a name until he looks across the street from his apartment at an all-night deli specializing in chicken wings, and Nite-Wing is born.
+He has difficulty finding a name until he sees an all-night deli specializing in chicken wings, naming himself Nite-Wing.

-On Nite-Wing's first night out, a gang shoots him repeatedly.
-Nightwing spends the night defending him from the Blockbuster's men, who think that Nightwing is in the emergency room.
-While hospitalized, Tad dreams of being an inspiring leader of heroes such as Superman, Batman, and Wonder Woman.
-After his release from the hospital, he kills the gang.

-Tad's rampage continues.
-He kills men who worked for the Blockbuster, including Ricky Noone (a major capo).
-Tad is cornered by Dudley Soames, a former police inspector turned psychopath who now calls himself Torque.
-He meets Nightwing; they escape from Torque and Nightwing agrees to help train Tad, unaware of his violence.

-Tad corners Redhorn, Blüdhaven’s corrupt police chief, and obtains the files pertaining to the Blockbuster.
-He and Nightwing begin to attack the Blockbuster's power base, but are captured and separated.
-When Ronald Houston (a Black undercover FBI agent who infiltrated the Blockbuster's organization as Cisco Blaine) came to free Tad, Tad beats him to death.
+Tad corners Redhorn, Blüdhaven's corrupt police chief, and obtains the files pertaining to Blockbuster.
+He and Nightwing begin to attack Blockbuster's power base, but are captured and separated.
+When Ronald Houston (a Black undercover FBI agent who infiltrated Blockbuster's organization as Cisco Blaine) came to free Tad, Tad beats him to death.
 He flees, remorseless, after learning that Houston was a government agent.
 Nightwing tracks Tad down and tells him that would never be accepted by real superheroes like Superman or Batman, but he has gained notoriety amongst Nightwing's closest superhero allies (including Batman) and has been labeled a supervillain by Oracle (Barbara Gordon) on her databases.
-Despite his being insane, he is sentenced to Lockhaven Penitentiary, instead of a psychiatric hospital for the criminally insane such as Arkham Asylum, due to the lack of a diagnosis by a criminal psychologist.
+Despite his being insane, he is sentenced to Lockhaven Penitentiary, instead of a psychiatric hospital, due to the lack of a diagnosis by a criminal psychologist.
 Tad and Nightwing become enemies, and Tad vows to kill Nightwing.